mwise54/Hello_World/README.md

 Initial setup ... nothing to see

-Why are you still working, I told you there was nothing to see
+Why are you still looking, I told you there was nothing to see